ABOUT CAPERNAUM

 Why did you choose to become a therapist?

-I attended the University of Northwestern, St. Paul for my undergraduate degree in Health Sciences (2015).
-After a gap year working as a developmental trainee in an autism center and as a care provider in a group home, I attended St. Catherine University where I received my master’s degree in occupational therapy (2018).
+I attended the University of Northwestern, St. Paul, for my undergraduate degree in Health Sciences (2015).
+After a gap year working as a developmental trainee in an autism center and as a care provider in a group home, I attended St. Catherine University, where I received my master’s degree in occupational therapy (2018).
 Since then, I have worked as a pediatric occupational therapist.

 What made you desire to become a Capernaum team member?